IsratErin/TheDinnerApp/README.md

-The Dinner Planner web application I worked on during the DH2642 course at KTH
+The Dinner Planner web application I worked on during the labs of DH2642 course at KTH